his is a terrific book. Weisman presents a hypothetical situation: suppose all

 Of course, some signs of humanity will last much longer.
 Already the Great Pyramids have survived 4 thousand

 years.
 Weisman guesses that the faces on Mount Rushmore could last hundreds of centuries.
 There are some cities carved into the

-rock of Turkey that so ancient we don't even know their full extent - in their dry, sheltered environment, they could last a long
+rock of Turkey that are so ancient we don't even know their true age - in their dry, sheltered environment, they could last a long

 time into the future.
 And, unfortunately, plastics also will survive for quite along time too.
 Plastics don't degrade.
 They get